LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ### Prerequisites ###

-Since you are going to edit the theme, you have to build it to see changes.
-So follow this steps to install the necessary :
+Since you are going to edit the theme, you have to install all the necessary to build it after changes : [Installation](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/developer.md#installation)

-1. Run with sudo `npm run installation` to install all [requirements](#requirements), [NPM dependencies](#npm-dependencies) and [Bower dependencies](#bower-dependencies)

 **Run command in theme folder : `hexo-blog/themes/tranquilpeak`**